-After much anticipation and off-season driver changes, the 2012 FIA World Touring Car Championship season kicks off this weekend with the Race of Italy at the historic Monza circuit.
+After much anticipation and several high-profile driver changes in the off-season, the 2013 FIA World Touring Car Championship season finally kicks off this weekend with the Race of Italy at the historic Monza circuit.

 RichardsF1.com will be right here in the thick of it, and we’ll bring you all of the action and gossip from Milan as the tin-tops go racing.
 Let’s take a look at our bumper race preview…

 |2012 FIA WORLD TOURING CAR CHAMPIONSHIP RACE OF ITALY